A Mom’s Guide to Raising Thriving Kids with ADHD

 This isn’t about doing more.

-It’s about growing differently.
+It’s about leading differently.

 —PENNY WILLIAMS author of Boy Without Instructions